 The vanguard and the people it serves

-The National Orthopaedic Alliance’s framework will be based on a quality standard membership model founded on evidence-based descriptors of ‘what good looks like’ in orthopaedic care.
+The NOA’s framework is based on a quality standard membership model founded on evidence-based descriptors of ‘what good looks like’ in orthopaedic care.

 - Wrightington, Wigan and Leigh NHS Foundation Trust

 The vanguard is aiming to improve the quality and consistency of orthopaedic care for patients and in doing so, develop a new way of working that smaller hospitals and specialist providers can introduce to help them offer services that are better quality and more consistently cost-effective.